dnte-pro/dnte-pro/README.md

-- 👋 Hi, I’m @dnte-pro
+- 👋 Hi, I’m @Kiprono Yegon
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java , Web development and Cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java and cloud computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on full stack development
 - 📫 How to reach me ...

 <!---
-dnte-pro/dnte-pro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Kiprono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->